 Just to clear things up, freezing is when your laptop stops responding to your commands and just goes blank.

-What are the Reasons as to Why Your Laptop Keeps Freezing?
+Reasons Why Your Laptop Keeps Freezing

 You’re Running Low on Disk Space